-- Press and release the cruise on/off switch.
+Press and release the center of the cruise control switch 1.
 The amber cruise control indicator will illuminate in the instrument cluster.
-Cruise control is enabled, but not set. - Accelerate to the desired speed and press the SET/DEC switch.
+Cruise control is enabled, but not set.
+Accelerate to the desired speed and press left on the cruise control switch to activate cruise control.
 The green cruise control indicator lamp will illuminate.
 Cruise control is set to the desired speed.